suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Common in collapsing headers, sticky lists, and parallax effects.

 ---

-23) What is an Extension Method in Dart?
+23.What is an Extension Method in Dart?
+---
-    An extension method in Dart allows you to add new functionality to existing classes without modifying them.
+An extension method in Dart allows you to add new functionality to existing classes without
+    modifying them.
 It helps improve code organization and reusability.

 🔹 Why Use Extension Methods?
 ✔ Add methods to existing classes without inheritance.